“[Judy] in the parlance of show folk, is what is known as a sure-fire show-stopper and box-office magnet.” – Uncredited article, 1955

 The sisters were featured in three numbers: “Puttin’ On The Ritz,” in which they played “Harlem Crooners”; “Garden of Beautiful Flowers,” in which they played “gardenettes”; and “Floatin’ Down the Mississippi.”
 Frances (Judy) was also featured in two solos and was teamed with Miss Betty Jean Allen for a “Plantation Melody.”

-July 10, 1936: The “Van Nuys News” out of Van Nuys, California, reported on Judy’s appearance at a luncheon at the Biltmore Hotel in Los Angeles, California.
-Judy sang “several songs” although what she sang is unknown.
+July 10, 1936: The “Van Nuys News” out of Van Nuys, California, reported Judy’s appearance at a luncheon at the Biltmore Hotel in Los Angeles, California.
+Judy sang “several songs,” although what she sang is unknown.
 She had just completed Every Sunday for MGM and was appearing at various functions (such as this one) courtesy of MGM in their attempts to get her some exposure and experience.
 She was still just 14 years old.

-July 10, 1939: Production on Babes in Arms continued with more rehearsals of the ‘God’s County” number.
+July 10, 1939: Production on Babes in Arms continued with more rehearsals of the ‘God’s Country” number.
 Judy was due on the set at 9 a.m.; lunch 12:40-1:40 p.m.; time dismissed: 5:50 p.m.

 Check out The Judy Room’s Filmography Page on Babes in Arms here.